lulab/Pathformer/Result/README.md

 # Result of Pathformer

 The following shows the directory tree of result folder.
-Due to storage space limitations on Github, only part of data is shown, other data can be downloaded from these links (https://zenodo.org/records/10432145).
+Due to storage space limitations on Github, only part of data is shown, other data can be downloaded from these links (链接: https://pan.baidu.com/s/1CQqcGcqi_rvzgFVaaoNVuA 提取码: mqmt).
 If you have any question, please contact xf-liu19@mails.tsinghua.edu.cn.

 ```
 +--BRCA_stage